Liao dynasty: Daozong (1055–1101)

 Khitan resistance to Han influence did not disappear after the rebellion.
-In 1064 the private publication of books was banned, a measure that would have only impacted the urban Han elite.
+In 1064 the private publication of books was banned, a measure with disproportionate impact on the urban Han elite.
 In 1067 Daozong underwent a traditional rebirth ceremony, while still engrossed in his studies, to re-establish his legitimacy as leader of the Khitans.
 In 1070 the Han were forbidden from hunting, which was considered a military exercise.
-Daozong recognized that the Khitan and Han customs were different, so he ordered Yixin and Renxian to revise the universal laws to take this into account.
-The new laws, well over 1,000 articles and twice the size of the Xinding tiaozhi of 1036, receiving further amendments between 1075 and 1085, were so out of step with actual practice that they proved unenforceable.
-In 1089 the new laws were abandoned and the Xinding tiaozhi was reinstated.
+Daozong recognized that the Khitan and Han customs were different, so he ordered Yixin and Renxian to revise the laws to take this into account.
+The new laws were so out of step with actual practice that they proved unenforceable.
+In 1089 the new laws were abandoned and the Xinding tiaozhi of 1036 was reinstated.
 It is clear that while Daozong had a predilection towards Han culture, he also recognized that there were limits to how far he could advance pro-Han measures while governing Khitan elites.
 In 1074 the scholarly official Yelü Shuzhen suggested adopting Han style surnames for all Khitan tribes, which Daozong rejected, declaring that "the old order should not be changed suddenly".